Saturday 29th May 2021. Dartmeet, Dartmoor, Devon

 This will be a day of landscape photography, initially in the ancient woodlands of the Dart Valley Nature Reserve, along the banks of the River Dart, south of Dartmeet.
 Here we’ll practise the photography of a river flowing among trees, the beauty of ancient trees arching across the water, and the jumble of gnarled trees in the forest.

 In the afternoon we’ll head up onto the open moors, visiting one of the area’s most photogenic tors, complete with stunning views of the Dart Valley.
-Here we’ll be able to practise the photography of Dartmoor’s notoriously hard-to-photograph granite rocks, some attractively wind-sculpted trees, and the wonderful Dart Valley views.
+Here we’ll be able to practise the photography of Dartmoor’s granite rocks, some attractively wind-sculpted trees, and the wonderful Dart Valley views.
 We may dabble in some wild flower photography, if we come across suitable subjects.

 What I’ll be teaching